 An author may need help with their story structure and style, and when doing this type of edit, you’ll use your copy-editing skills, but also look at the flow and the organisation of the plot and the style to make sure the manuscript gives a clear, coherent, compelling and well-styled story.

 Again, this is a deep edit and not something you should attempt if you aren’t familiar with plot devices, story arcs and structure and the other rules of writing good fiction.

 Further editing jobs might include acquisitions editor for a publisher, where you evaluate manuscripts and help to choose what books go through for publication.
 You might assist with magazine editing as an assistant or managing editor, or oversee a team as an executive editor.
 Some of those jobs may not be available to freelancers, depending on the company’s preference, but you may still find freelance opportunities if you look.

 For most editing jobs, you will need a degree in English or journalism.
-Membership of a professional body, such as The Society for Editors and Proofreaders, can reassure potential clients and also offer you training to expand your skills.
+Membership of a professional body, such as The Society for Editors and Proofreaders, can reassure potential clients and also offer you editing training to expand your skills.
 If you're interested in how to become a freelance editor, these are the key things you need to know:

 How to get started

 If you know what you want to do early enough, you can get experience by working on the school or student newspaper or perhaps do some work for a charity to get some experience.